M4jor-Tom/vget/docs/YouTube.md

     * streamCpature()
     * extractEmbedded()

 It is simple.
 We ask YouTube to generate our html in two different ways.
-Somethims embedded links allows you to watch country restreicted videos, or age restricted vidoes.
+Sometimes embedded links allows you to watch country restreicted videos, or age restricted vidoes.
 So it is good to have booth calls.

 Then we parse html using extractHtmlInfo() and inside it extractUrlEncodedVideos().